Varash Raion: Geography

 The area of the district is 3323.5 km^{2}.

 The district borders the Sarny and Rivne districts of the Rivne Oblast, as well as the Volyn region of Ukraine and Belarus.

 The relief of the district is flat, partly lowland, covered with pine and oak forests.
 There are large areas of swamps.
 Varash Raion has reserves of silt, sapropel, peat, rovno amber.

 The larger area of the district is located in the Polesian Lowland in Polesia.
 Varash Raion is located in the basin of the Pripyat River, which flows in the north of the raion.
 The right tributary of the Pripyat, the Styr, flows from south to north through the middle of Varash Raion.
 The climate of the region is moderately continental: winter is mild (in January -4.4 °, -5.1 °), with unstable frosts; summer is warm (in July +18.8 °), not hot.
 Most often, comfortable weather is observed in the summer months.
 The formation of stable snow cover is noted in the second decade of December.
 Rainfall 550 mm per year.

 The and the Rivne Nature Reserve are located on the territory of the district.

-Communities of the district
+Municipalities of the district

 Number of settlements 116.
 Number of cities – 1.
-The district includes 8 territorial communities.
+The district includes 8 hromadas (municipalities).
 The district consists of one urban hromada (Varash urban hromada), as well as settlement and rural ones ― Antonivka rural hromada, Volodymyrets settlement hromada, Zarichne settlement hromada, Kanonychi rural hromada, Loknytsia rural hromada, Polytsi rural hromada, Rafalivka settlement hromada.